Bjanski/ExAd/docs/HaloParachute/installation.md

         #include "HaloParachute\CfgFunctions.cpp"
 ```

-3. Now you can go into "mpmissions\exile.<MAP>\ExAd\HaloParachute\customize.sqf" and change to desirable settings.
+3. Now you can go into "mpmissions\exile.<MAP>\ExAdClient\HaloParachute\customize.sqf" and change to desirable settings.

 ## Server